miaohua897/miaohua897/README.md

 ## Hi there 👋
 I am Fiona (Haijian).

-I am graduating from App Academy.
-And I am good at problem-solveing, exploring new skills and knowledge.
+I am good at problem-solveing, exploring new skills and knowledge, having Electromagnetic Field Theory and Microwave Technologies education background.
 I love sketching in my leisure time.

 ##  💡Skills and Technologies: